NeriaJones/StyleSaver/projectroadmap.md

 - [ ] Design simple text-based user interface
 - [ ] Build expense analytics visualization
 - [ ] Add data storage for user spending records

+## Findings from Related Repository

+The related repository I explored was **Money Manager by David**, which is a Python-based expense tracker that helps users organize their spending into categories and visualize it through charts.
+Money Manager gave me some good insights on how to start my project.